microsoft/nni/docs/source/tutorials/hello_nas.rst

  .. code-block:: none

-    {'model_1': '0', 'model_2': 0.25, 'model_3': 256}
+    {'model_1': '0', 'model_2': 0.25, 'model_3': 64}

 ..
-GENERATED FROM PYTHON SOURCE LINES 358-361
+GENERATED FROM PYTHON SOURCE LINES 358-362

-The output is ``json``` object which records the mutation actions of the top model.
+The output is ``json`` object which records the mutation actions of the top model.
-If users want to output source code of the top model, they can use graph-based execution engine for the experiment, by simply adding the following two lines.
+If users want to output source code of the top model, they can use :ref:`graph-based execution engine <graph-based-execution-engine>` for the experiment, by simply adding the following two lines.

 ..
-GENERATED FROM PYTHON SOURCE LINES 361-364
+GENERATED FROM PYTHON SOURCE LINES 362-365

 .. code-block:: default